GadagojuShiva/aws-serverless-dynamodb-api/README.md

 1. Delete the DynamoDB table from the DynamoDB console.
 2. Delete the Lambda function from the Lambda console.
 3. Delete the API from the API Gateway console.
+# Congratulations!

+🎉 **You have successfully created a serverless API with AWS Lambda, API Gateway, and DynamoDB!** 🚀